AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/index.rst

 .. post:: 2023/06/25
-   :category: Castle DesignStudy
+   :category: Castle, DesignStudy, rough
-   :tags: DRAFT, IDEA, Castle, Workshop-Tools, rough
+   :tags: DRAFT, IDEA, Castle, WorkshopTools,

    When designing a Castle-Compiler with a :ref:`C-backend <CC2Cpy>`, we found some nasty details unrelated to CCastle but to the C-language.
 For example, C has no namespaces (see :ref:`CC2Cpy_NoNameSpaces`); we can simulate them, but